bi-rugaoishii/dem/README.md

 # current tasks

--use cell method for triangles
+-use cell method for triangles\
--erase out of bounds particles
+-erase out of bounds particles\
+-gpu parallelization\